mindkomm/timber-integration-woocommerce/docs/mini-cart.md

 </a>
 ```

 See that the link with the class `cart-mini-contents` is added to the `$fragments` global in the `cart_link_fragment` method?
 That will be a JavaScript selector that updates the contents in the link through AJAX.
 WooCommerce needs to know the HTML to update the cart with.
-We can make use of `Timber::compile` to use the same Twig template that we also use display the cart fragment in our theme.
+We can make use of `Timber::compile()` to use the same Twig template that we also use to display the cart fragment in our theme.

-So, to display the mini cart in your theme, for example in your header, you can include it:
+So, to display the mini cart in your theme – for example in your header – you can include it as follows:

 **Twig**